By TMoM Team Member Rachel Hoeing

 My thought: “How can kids not eat something?
 You make it.
 They eat it.
 Period.
 What is the problem?”

 Now I know.
 I have two children who have been raised the same way.
 They have been offered the same foods.
-They were fed at the same times, by the same person (me) with the same love and care.
-So why in the world do I have a son who would try a frog covered with hot sauce if you asked him to, and a daughter who doesn’t even like a slice of cheese?
+They were fed at the same times, by the same person, with the same love and care.
+Despite all of this, I have a son who would try a frog covered with hot sauce if you asked him to, and a daughter who doesn’t even like a slice of cheese?
 Bad luck, bad parenting, or just different kids?

 Most of the world, I have decided, thinks it is bad parenting.
 Or maybe not even bad, but just wrong.
-Any time someone gets a glimpse of my daughter’s picky-ness I get the “Oh I could fix her if she were my kid look” followed up by a suggestion or a comment about how they have solved their children’s bad eating habits.
+Without a doubt, any time someone gets a glimpse of my picky eater, I get the “Oh I could fix her if she were my kid look.”
+Then, they followed up by a suggestion or a comment about how they have solved their children’s bad eating habits.
 Little do they know, I spent the majority of my daughter’s childhood trying absolutely everything.

 “You should let her go to the store with you.
-If she can pick out the foods herself she will be more likely to try them.”
+Surely if she can pick out the foods herself she will be more likely to try them.”

 Been there, done that numerous times.